Michaelangel007/Chess_IKyzo/howto_refactor.md

 }
 ```

-4. It may not be obvious as it looks like we aren't making much progress but we are -- we are slowly removing "cruft" that is letting us see the bigger picutre.
+4. It may not be obvious as it looks like we aren't making much progress but we are -- we are slowly removing "cruft" that is letting us see the bigger picture.

 The next thing to do simply factor out all the redundant row and column calculations: